 Science Results

-The Sloan Digital Sky Survey has been working for more than 20 years to make a map of the Universe, and will continue for many years to come.
-The video below shows a flythrough of the SDSS’s map of the large-scale structure of the Universe.
+The Sloan Digital Sky Survey has been working for more than 20 years to make maps of the Universe.
+The video below shows a flythrough of the SDSS’s map of the large-scale structure of the Universe created in the first two phases of the project.
+This animated flythrough shows what our view of the Universe has become thanks to the data of the Sloan Digital Sky Survey.

 To learn more about some of our biggest discoveries, see the list of Press Releases on our News page.